Crystal Parker and Danielle Alexis Parker had been an item, off and on, for roughly six years, authorities said.

 “I believe the shooting happened on July 4 sometime between 7 a.m. and 11 a.m.,” Hudson said.

 Police also found a pair of $600 bank transfers from Crystal Parker’s personal bank account to two accounts that she shared with Danielle Parker, both within an hour of the time frame in which investigators believe Crystal Parker was killed.

 When police arrested Danielle Parker on July 9, she was found in the possession of the X Box that had been taken from the Creel Road home, as well as Crystal Parker’s wallet with bank cards and cash and a number of pieces of mail addressed to Crystal Parker.

 Investigators also found a single .35-caliber bullet in the room of Danielle Parker’s mother, Hudson said.

-Defense attorneys questioned whether Crystal Parker, who had won Officer of the Year honors over three consecutive years with East Point, had made enemies in her career who were seeking revenge.
+Defense attorneys questioned whether Crystal Parker had made enemies in her career who were seeking revenge.
+Hudson said no.